-For more information, click on the appropriate link below to go to your District Council website or download the appropriate form from the links below:
+For more information, click on the appropriate link below to go to your District Council website, where you can also download the appropriate form:

 Elections are conducted on a regional basis, with a varying number of Members of Parliament per region.
 The East of England is entitled to seven MEPs.
 Parties put forward a list of candidates and electors vote for the party list or for an independent candidate (the "closed list" system).

 The party (or independent candidate) with the most votes takes the first seat for the first candidate on their list.
 The vote for each party is then divided the number of seats gained +1.
 This means that the vote for the party winning the first seat is divided by 2 and all the rest by 1, i.e. they stay the same.
 The second seat is allocated on this basis and again the votes are divided by the number of seats gained +1.
 The third seat is then allocated on this modified vote, and so on until all the seats are filled.

 The district is divided into wards with two or three councillors.
 One-third of the councillors are elected each year, except the year of the County Council elections.
 Normally, the councillor elected earliest stands down and there is only one seat in a given ward up for election.
 The election is on the "first past the post" system.
 If there is more than one seat up for election in a ward, then electors in that ward have as many votes as there are seats.

 The district is divided into wards with one or two councillors.
 All seats are up for election every four years, on the "first past the post" system or, in the case of two member wards, where electors have two votes, "the first two past the post".
 The next election will be in 2015.